Here are some tips from around the web that may help you to take good care of your delicate fabrics and protect your clothes from damaging .

 For more on wardrobe tips, check out our post on Tips to Organize Your Closet.

-Be sure that wool garments, in particular, are clean when stored to deter insects that may smell a banquet on the sleeve of your sweater.
+Be sure that wool garments, in particular, are clean when stored to deter insects such as clothes that may smell a banquet on the sleeve of your sweater.
 It’s disheartening to pull out your favorite sweater and discover a moth hole.

-Read more about our tips on caring for woolen garments.
+Read more about our tips on caring for cashmere specifically.

 Treat stains promptly.
 Fresh stains are easier to remove than old ones.